Fire Mage Battleground Blitz Guide — The War Within (11.1.7)

 - Players take more damage the longer they hold the orb.
 This means that, eventually, the Orb carriers will die.
 Ideally, your team will only hold 2-3 orbs at a time so that you do not easily wipe when you have high stacks.

 - Make sure you die on the correct side of the map!
 You and your team will resurrect depending on where you died.
-If you die on purple side, you will resurrect on blue side and vise versa.
+If you die on purple side, you will resurrect on blue side and vice versa.
 Ensuring you and your team resurrect together is crucial, this will allow you to regroup faster and quickly wipe the enemy team that will be weak.

 Changelog